maximlamare/S3_extract/README.md

 # Requirements and setup
 The processing of the Sentinel 3 images is performed with [snappy](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/19300362/How+to+use+the+SNAP+API+from+Python): the SNAP Java API from Python.
 The installation of the libraries is detailed below.
 The use of Anaconda is strongly recommended to run the scripts provided in this repository, and the installation steps provided assume the use of a Conda environment.

+Note: there are 2 braches on this repository:

+1. the master branch is designed for Mac OS
+2. the linux branch is designed for Linux systems

 _Setup steps (not tested on Windows):_